Mixed electoral system

 Countries that use a mixed electoral system to elect the lower house or unicameral legislature.

-A mixed electoral system is one that uses different electoral systems to elect different seats in a legislature.
+A mixed electoral system is one that uses different electoral systems to fill different seats in a legislature.
 Most often, this involves a First Past the Post combined with a proportional component.
 The results of the combination may be mixed-member proportional (MMP), where the overall results of the elections are proportional, or mixed-member majoritarian, in which case the overall results are semi-proportional, retaining disproportionalities from the majoritarian component.
 Systems that use multiple types of combinations are sometimes called supermixed.

 Mixed-member systems also often combine local representation (most often single-member constituencies) with regional or national (multi-member constituencies) representation, having multiple tiers.
 This also means voters often elect different types of representatives who might have different types of constituencies.
 Some representatives may be elected by personal elections where voters vote for candidates, and some by list elections where voters vote for electoral lists of parties.

 In most mixed systems, every voter can influence both the district-based and PR aspects of an election, such as under parallel voting; however, some countries have multiple coexisting electoral systems that each apply to different voters.

 Types of mixed systems

 Compensatory/non-compensatory seat allocation

 A major distinction is often made between mixed compensatory systems and mixed non-compensatory systems.
 In both types of systems, one set of seats is allocated using a plurality or majoritarian method, usually first past the post.
-The remaining seats are allocated to political parties partially or wholly based on a proportional allocation method such as highest averages or largest remainder.
+The remaining seats are allocated to political parties partially or wholly based on a proportional allocation method such as highest averages, largest remainder, or percentage points.
 The difference is whether or not the results of the district elections are considered when allocating the PR seats.

 In mixed non-compensatory systems, such as parallel voting, the proportional allocation is performed independently of the district election component.

 In mixed compensatory systems, the allocation of the top-up seats is done in such a way as to compensate as much as possible for dis-proportionality produced by the district elections.
 MMP generally produces proportional election outcomes, meaning that a political party that wins n percent of the vote will receive roughly n percent of the seats.

 The following hypothetical example based on the one by Massicotte illustrates how "top-up" PR seats are typically allocated in a compensatory system and in a non-compensatory system.
 The example assumes a 200-seat legislative assembly where 100 seats are filled using FPTP and the other 100 seats are awarded to parties using a form of PR.
 The table below gives the popular vote and FPTP results.
 The number of PR seats allocated to each party depends on whether the system is compensatory or non-compensatory.